Help & Support

 We’ll get back to you as soon as we can.
 Thank you.

-To make sure you are notified about the summit simply click on the any of the blue registration buttons on the website and enter your name and email.
+To make sure you are notified about the Migraine World Summit simply click on any of the blue registration buttons on the website and enter your email.
 You will receive a confirmation email within 20 minutes to confirm your address.
 Once you have confirmed your email address you’re all set.

 If you don’t receive your confirmation email within 20 minutes, please check your junk mail or promotions tab.
 Sometimes it gets stuck there.
-For further issues please feel free to contact us using the contact form below.
+For further issues please feel free to contact us using the website chat.

-Migraine World Summit is an annual event held each year.
-It is live every year in March or April.
+The Migraine World Summit is an annual event held each year.
+It is live every year in March.

-The 2019 virtual Migraine World Summit is live from March 20-28.
-Make sure you join our Newsletter or Register at the bottom of this page to be the first to know.
+Make sure you join our Newsletter or Register at the bottom of this page to be the first to know more details.

-If you missed the live event or key sessions or you want to rewatch the interviews, you may order an All Access Pass which includes all the interviews, audio and transcripts.
+If you missed the live event or key sessions or you want to re-watch the interviews, you may order an Access Pass which includes all the interviews, audio and transcripts.
 A portion of the proceeds will go towards our migraine charity partners who are listed on our event page.

 To get unlimited, on-demand access, visit the order page.

-The Summit is free to view for the first 8 days once you register.
-At any time afterwards you can purchase a copy of the Summit and receive a hard copy of the all the transcripts, treatments, MP3 files and video recordings sent to your address.
-You can also receive online access.
+A copy of the Summit can also be purchased.
 From those who order a copy, up to 50% of the proceeds go towards our partner migraine charities, many of whom are listed on our homepage.

-Please note: purchase is entirely optional and not required to see the expert speakers.
+Please note: purchase is entirely optional and not required to preview the expert speakers.

-Yes.
-This year Michael T. Teixido, MD discusses vestibular migraine in his interview titled ‘Understanding Balance, Vertigo and Dizziness’ on Day 3 March 22 of the 2019 Migraine World Summit.
+In 2019 Michael T. Teixido, MD discussed vestibular migraine in his interview entitled ‘Understanding Balance, Vertigo and Dizziness’ on Day 3 of the 2019 Migraine World Summit.

 In 2017 Dr. David Dodick also discussed Vestibular migraine in detail including treatments for V.M.
 He is the immediate past president of the International Headache Society and Director of Headache Program at the Mayo Clinic.
 If you missed his session you can preview the interview here.

-This year in 2019 we speak with migraine patient advocate, Nim Lalvani, who has hemiplegic migraine.
-She is live on Day 8, March 27.
+In 2019 Day 8 we spoke with migraine patient advocate, Nim Lalvani, who has hemiplegic migraine.

-Last year several of our speakers reference hemiplegic migraine in their talks in Allan Purdy MD, Juliana VanderPluym MD, Robert Cowan MD, and Teri Robert.
+In 2018 several of our speakers reference hemiplegic migraine in their talks including Allan Purdy MD, Juliana VanderPluym MD, Robert Cowan MD, and Teri Robert.

 However, in 2017 Dr. David Dodick discussed Hemiplegic migraine in detail.
-He is the immediate past president of the International Headache Society and Director of Headache Program at the Mayo Clinic.
+He is a past president of the International Headache Society and Director of Headache Program at the Mayo Clinic.
 He is an extremely experienced headache specialist.
 If you missed his popular session you can preview the interview here.

 You will have 24 hours to listen to each day’s program, no matter your time zone.
 After 24 hours they will be replaced by the following day’s speakers.